ADA stands for the Americans with Disabilities Act.

 ADA protects anyone with “a physical or mental impairment which substantially limits one or more life activities.”
 Life activities include things like eating, seeing, hearing, speaking, learning, reading, concentrating, thinking and communicating.

-Children with ADHD, LD, executive functioning issues, as well as other challenges, are protected by this law.
+, as well as other challenges, are protected by this law.
 This is true even if they’re on medication or getting some other kind of help.
 They’re protected even if they’re doing fine in school or at work.

 The law is meant to be very broad.
 For instance, ADA covers people who use wheelchairs and people with food allergies, anxiety, depression, HIV and diabetes.
 ADA also protects anyone who’s discriminated against because of a previous disability or condition (called “a record of impairment”).